-Please forgive the lack of content, but more will be coming soon.
-I will be adding topics for the most asked questions and what may be critical to explain in the beginning, but will hopefully evolve into a full explanation of features.
+Please forgive the lack of content and organization, but more will be coming soon.
+In the beginning, I plan to add topics for the most asked questions and any troubleshooting as necessary.
+At a later point will come organization and explanation of all functionality.

 The Windows 11 Optimizer adopts a “modern UI/UX” approach using slider toggle switches, much like the Windows 11 Settings app which the Optimizer mimics in this regard.